Texas State Immigration Laws

 Voting ID Rules

 Valid and current photo identification required to vote.
 Examples include a driver's license, U.S. military ID, U.S. citizenship certificate and U.S. passport.
+However, a voter with a valid ID may still vote after signing an affidavit (following the ruling of a federal judge).

 Housing Ordinances and Immigration